turingschool-examples/student_enrollments_ar/README.md

 1. Student Courses

-Model method returns the list of course names a student is enrolled in.
+Model method returns the list of course names in which a student is enrolled in alphabetical order.
-Example: Peter (@student2) => ["Yoga", "Gym"]
+Example: Peter (@student2) => ["Gym", "Yoga"]

 2. Student Course Count